specklesystems/speckle-server/utils/migrations/postgres/README.md

 ## docker-compose

-Backing up and restoring postgres data stored in our local development docker volumes when upgrading to new postgres versions
+Backing up and restoring postgres data stored in our local development docker volumes when upgrading to new postgres versions.

 ### Using the provided scripts